Research and Grants

 Travel/Education Grant

-This grant is aimed at Full members and trainee members wishing to learn new techniques at a different centre or to participate in a project at a different centre to their own institution, those presenting at meetings will also be considered.
-Fellowship posts or OOPE which are renumerated posts will not be considered for Travel grant purposes.
+This grant is aimed at full members and trainee members wishing to learn new techniques or learning experience at a different centre or to participate in a project at a different centre to their own institution, those presenting at meetings will also be considered.
+Fellowship posts or OOPE which are remunerated posts will not be considered for Travel grant purposes.

 These bursaries are awarded at the discretion of the BSSR Council and are normally capped at £1000.